cloudfoundry/docs-bosh/content/addons-common.md

 ---
 ## Custom SSH users {: #misc-users }

+!!! warning
-<p class="note">Warning: This job does not remove users from the VM when user is removed from the manifest.</p>
+    This job does not remove users from the VM when user is removed from the manifest.

 Need: Provide SSH access to all VMs for a third party automation system.